Henning-Winker/FLSRTMBbeta/README.md

 # FLSRTMBbeta
-Best version of stock-recruitment fitting in TMB for FLR
+Beta version of stock-recruitment fitting in TMB for FLR
+Enables use of steepness priors from fishlife